sbissantz/rarp/git.md

 git remote -v
 ```

-#
-# Stop
-#

 `git remote -v` should return something like `origin
 git@github.com:sbissantz/test_dir.git (fetch)` and `origin
 git@github.com:sbissantz/test_dir.git (push)`.
 Making a long story short, the
 remote repo at GitHub is now the middle of your file solar system.
-It the
+Literally,
+it is its `origin`.
+The solar metaphor is appropriate especially in terms of
+Gits "nature".
+Git is a "distributed version control systems" (DVCS).
+DVCSs
+distribute the content of the remote repository across multiple users.
+Everyone
+gets a physical (well rather "virtual" or "silicon") clone of the remote
+repository.
+Why is this helpful?
+Well, it has a lot in common with the
+principle of risk diversification in stock deals.
+Distributing the content
+across multiple instances, minimizes the risk of a total fallout when a single
+unit dies.
+However, if you wanna be petty the metaphor is incorrect.
+Git does
+not require to split the portfolio.
+It duplicates the whole instance instead.
+Neat!

+#
+# Stop
+#

-`òrigin` to be more precise.
-For the sake of completeness, the folder were your
+For the sake of completeness, the folder were your files are at the moment is
-files are at the moment is associated with your (local) master branch.
-Time to
+associated with your (local) master branch.
+Time to push?
+Well, keep cool
-push?
-Well, keep cool young padawan!
-We're going to initiate the push right
+young padawan!
+We're going to initiate the push right now...
-now...

 In a Nutshell: